kstolte/expo-docs/versions/unversioned/workflow/development-mode.md

 In the terminal with your project running in Expo CLI, press `p` to toggle the production mode.

 ## Showing the Developer Menu

-While you have the app open and development mode is enabled, shake your device to reveal the developer menu.
-If you are using an emulator, press ⌘+d for iOS or ctrl+m for Android.
+While you have the app open and Development Mode is enabled, the developer menu is able to be shown.
+Depending on your settings of the Expo Client, you will either shake your device or use a two-finger force touch to reveal the Developer Menu.
+When using an emulator there are key commands to be used, press ⌘+D for iOS or Ctrl+M for Android.